Efficient Length-Generalizable Attention via Causal Retrieval for Long-Context Language Modeling: Introduction

-In this work, we explore long-range language modeling in Transformers from the perspective of retrieval-based language models (RLMs)~\citep{asai-etal-2023-retrieval}.
-Typically, RLMs~\citep{rubin2024retrievalpretrainedtransformerlongrangelanguage,DBLP:conf/acl/YenG024} divide an input sequence into chunks, retrieve relevant ones from the history for the current input, and then integrate the retrieved chunks into the decoder to predict subsequent tokens.
-By choosing top-$k$ chunks as a ``dynamic context'', RLMs overcome the efficiency challenges in long-context modeling while maintaining the random-access flexibility.
-However, most RLMs~\citep{DBLP:conf/nips/LewisPPPKGKLYR020,DBLP:conf/icml/BorgeaudMHCRM0L22} rely on separately pre-trained retrievers with fixed parameters, which hinders their ability to adapt to the causal LMs.
-Although a straightforward approach is training the retriever end-to-end to select chunks that minimize auto-regressive loss of subsequent tokens, it is rarely explored.
-The main challenges are twofold: firstly, while relevance scores guide chunk selection, the selection operation is non-differentiable, hindering gradient backpropagation to the scores.
-Secondly, the large search space brought by long contexts often results in efficiency and flexibility issues for pre-training.
-To tackle these challenges, we propose \textbf{G}rouped \textbf{C}ross-\textbf{A}ttention (GCA), a novel module enabling efficient end-to-end joint optimization of the retriever and causal LM, thus the retriever can \emph{learn to retrieve} past chunks that most effectively reduce the auto-regressive loss, which we refer to as \emph{causal retrieval}.
-GCA enables the relevance scores to participate in the next token prediction in a differentiable way.
-Specifically, GCA can be understood as a chunk-wise analogy of token-wise self-attention.
+Specifically, GCA enables the relevance scores to participate in the next token prediction in a differentiable way and can be understood as a chunk-wise analogy of token-wise self-attention.
 In self-attention, considering the next token prediction in causal Transformers, self-attention scores could be viewed as the relevance scores of the current token to past tokens.
 These scores serve as weights to fuse information gathered from past tokens to predict the next token.
-Analogously, we divide the input sequence into chunks and use the relevance scores between the \textit{current} and past chunks as weights to fuse information for the \textit{next} chunk prediction.
+Analogously, we divide the input sequence into chunks and use the relevance scores between the \textit{current} and past chunks as weights to fuse past information for the \textit{next} chunk prediction.
 A detailed comparison between previous works and GCA is depicted in Figure~\ref{fig:comparison}.
 By appending GCA after self-attention in Transformer layers, we introduce \textbf{D}ifferentiable \textbf{R}etrieval-based \textbf{T}ransformers (DRT), enabling pre-training from scratch with context lengths up to 64K.
 To make pre-training efficient, we sample top-$k$ past chunks according to the relevance scores for each chunk to perform GCA, along with fixed-size sliding window self-attention~\citep{DBLP:journals/corr/abs-1904-10509}, achieving linear complexity for the entire input sequence's attention operations.
 During inference, we offload hidden states of past chunks to CPU memory and reload them when retrieved.
-It introduces additional memory-swap costs every 64 tokens but largely reduces memory footprint.
+It introduces additional memory-swap but largely reduces memory footprint.